-The College's Dental Assisting program provides graduates with the skills and knowledge necessary to qualify for an entrylevel position as a Dental Assistant.
+The College's Dental Assisting program provides graduates with the skills and knowledge necessary to qualify for an entry-level position as a Dental Assistant.
 Graduates may also secure employment in other areas of dentistry, such as Pediatric Dentistry, or as a Back Office Assistant, and may work for public health facilities, hospital dental departments, correctional facilities, schools/universities, clinics, and dental suppliers.
-Emphasis is placed on the Registered Dental Assistant (RDA) practical and written examinations throughout the student's coursework.
+Emphasis is placed on the Registered Dental Assistant (RDA) written exam.
+The exam consists of subjects in general dentistry and law and ethics.
 Students are encouraged to sit for these exams upon successful completion of the program.

-The program prepares students for Coronal Polish Certification, Pit and Fissure Certification and the requirements necessary to earn a California Radiation Safety Certificate (limited to dental x-ray).
+The program prepares students for Coronal Polish Certification\, Pit and Fissure Certification\ and the requirements necessary to earn a California Radiation Safety Certificate (limited to dental x-ray).
 Students practice techniques and procedures in a spacious and modern dental laboratory to gain proficiency in those competencies.
 In addition, equipment, materials, and instruments comparable to those used in an actual dental facility are used in our classrooms.